FryyGuy/Projects/README.md

                         Goal is to port it to a Template-Based BinaryTree that accepts any data.
 Will use BinaryTree for other stuff later.

+Artificial Intelligence - A folder for all my A.I / M.L related work.

+            Homework: Homework folder for school.
+Generally all stuff here is written in Python

+            Side Projects: The side projects I'll do related to school work.
+This folder contains stuff related to low-level re-writes of code I've already developed and other stuff I wanted to do that sounded neat or cool.